What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: Is self-driving really safe?

 Yes, with two caveats.
 First: never drive after dark.
-I can't emphasize this enough.
-A kudu weighs up to 300 kg, and they jump directly into the path of vehicles.
+It can't be overstated.
+A kudu weighs up to 300 kg, and they leap directly into the path of vehicles.
 It's not a fender-bender — it's a potentially fatal collision.
 Every Namibian has either had a kudu incident or knows someone who has.
-Just stop driving by 5 PM.
+Stop driving by 5 PM.

 Second: respect the gravel.
 Tourists from countries with paved roads don't understand how different gravel is.
 The car feels stable at 100 km/h until you brake or swerve, and then it doesn't.
 Keep to 80 km/h, keep both hands on the wheel, and bring two spare tires.